Los Angeles Domestic Violence Lawyer

 You might be charged with either misdemeanor or felony domestic violence under Section 273.5 of the California Penal Code if the alleged victim was:

 - A former dating partner

 - A cohabitant or former cohabitant (roommate)

 In order to convict under Section 273.5 PC, the prosecution must be able to prove that you willfully inflicted bodily injury upon the victim.
 The prosecution must also prove that you and the victim had one of the relationships described above.

-Our Attorneys Handle All Forms of Domestic Violence Defense
+Our Attorneys Handle All Forms of Domestic Violence Charges in LA